 After we had a stable of successful angles, I put one of the students on a bus to Reno each weekend.
 Encouraged by our early results, I expanded my research to include college football and basketball.

 I focused on areas where the lines makers were not paying enough attention, such as game-time weather conditions, team mean reversion, public overconfidence, and over-inflated betting lines.

 We even came up with a player stat-based Monte Carlo simulator that played through entire baseball games.
-It gave a good edge early in the season before others figured out the impact of off-season trades.
+It gave us a good edge early in the season before others figured out the true impact of off-season trades.

 Issues with Doing Well

-Always Have an Edge
+Have a Proven Edge

 When I went to Nevada with friends, I never played casino games.
 When they asked why, I replied, “I don’t gamble.”
 They would laugh knowing I was betting tens of thousands of dollars every week on sporting events.
 But I have always needed a positive expectation before assuming any risk.
 To me, this is what distinguished what I was doing from gambling.

-My need for a positive expectation also led me to the under-exploited niche of dual momentum investing.
+My need for a positive expectation led me to the under-exploited niche of dual momentum investing.
 Most of those who invest have little or no edge.
 You cannot have an advantage in doing what everyone else is doing.
 You would be better off investing in low-cost passive index funds.